BND Hamburger Icon

 • Business communication features: Cloud PBX also provides features such as texting, voicemail transcription, call recording and integration with vendor services.
 Features vary among systems, so you should determine the features your business needs and shop around for vendor offerings.

-• Text messaging: Employees can send text messages from their business lines instead of their personal phone numbers.
+• Business phone numbers Employees can send text messages from their business lines instead of their personal phone numbers.
+This can help new or very small businesses appear larger and more professional.

 Reliable service